bchien6672/ECE470_FinalProj/README.md

 5. put in logic for moving the joints and using collision checking at the same time.

 Note: with additional dynamic script due to debugging being in the scene, the robot may start off awkwardly.
 Generated path to be found in the youtube description.

+Final Video (5/1)
+1. Redo ALL of major issues from the past five weeks.
+2.